kspra3/Computer-Science-Project/README.md

 # Limitations of the code
 - Discrete Cosine Transform (DCT) watermark embedding technique used in our program is not robust against image resizing.
 Hence, it restricts us from using Social Networking Services that resizes the image.

-- Size of the watermark to be inserted heavily relies on the size of the image given.
+- Size of the watermark to be inserted heavily depends on the size of the image given.
 Our program will not be able to embeds the buyer's and the seller's watermark if the summation of the size of both watermarks is greater than the size of the image.

+- Reliance in the involvement of trusted third party in order to verify watermarks embbeded in the watermarked image belongs to the seller and the buyer.

 # Potential Improvements and Further Work
 - Apply Discrete Fourier Transform (DFT) to solve the resizing vulnerability that is present in our program in order to allow our program to be used across all Social Networking Services.